 Will credit counseling hurt my credit?

-To help you understand the potential impact it may have on you, please consider some facts about a Debt Management Program (DMP) and credit reporting.
+To help you understand the potential impact credit counseling may have on your credit score, please consider some facts about a Debt Management Program (DMP) and credit reporting.

 1. Credit Counseling

-This service typically consists of a nonprofit agency reviewing a list of your creditors, analyzing your monthly spending plan and income, and providing financial education and a list of possible solutions to pay back your debt.
+This service typically consists of a nonprofit agency reviewing a list of your creditors, analyzing your monthly spending plan and income, providing financial education resources, and a list of possible solutions for you to pay back your debt.

 2. Debt Management Program